jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-understanding-and-writing-javascript-programs.md

 [^1]: In most programming languages, counting starts from zero instead of one.

+[^2]: If you're using Internet Explorer, you may need to seek help beyond what I can give you.

-[^2]: Printing "Hello world" as the first program when learning a new language is a tradition first found in Brian Kernighan's 1972 _A Tutorial Introduction to the Language B_.
+[^3]: Printing "Hello world" as the first program when learning a new language is a tradition first found in Brian Kernighan's 1972 _A Tutorial Introduction to the Language B_.
 See [Wikipedia](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) for more about the history and purpose of "Hello world".

-[^3]: Technically you can write most JavaScript expressions without a semicolon at the end and it will perform Automatic Semicolon Insertion; however, the rules for this are complex so you're better off always using a semicolon for now.
+[^4]: Technically you can write most JavaScript expressions without a semicolon at the end and it will perform Automatic Semicolon Insertion; however, the rules for this are complex so you're better off always using a semicolon for now.
 When you have more experience you can decide whether or not to use semicolons.
 There are popular JavaScript style guides for both cases.
 I prefer to always use semicolons, but in actual projects you should go with the style guide the project you're working on uses.